-are the services and specialized expertise the institutions provide in the administration of their fellowship programs.
+eration in the awarding of funds to a center is the advantage to scholars of working collegially at the center in contrast to working individually at separate locations.
+Important in the evaluation of institutions and organizations that facilitate research on foreign cultures are the services and specialized expertise the institutions provide in the administration of their fellowship programs.
 Priority is given to programs that provide long-term fellowship opportunities (four to twelve months in duration), but proposals for support of other types of research grant programs are also eligible provided NEH funds are applied only to stipends for scholars and not to administrative costs.

-Endowment funds may be used only to support fellowship stipends and standard allowances and a portion of the costs of publicizing the availability of the NEH fellowships and the costs of selecting the fellows.
+Endowment funds awarded in this program may be used only to support fellowship stipends and standard allowances, and a portion of the costs of publicizing the availability of the NEH fellowships and the costs of selecting the fellows.